4 Simple Tips For Teaching Children To Pray

 My wife and I have done a couple of things that I think have helped with that.

-The other thing I’ve done with my kids wasn’t really intentional to begin with.
-EVERY TIME WE PRAYED, I WOULD CHANGE THE PRAYER REQUESTS.
+• The other thing I’ve done with my kids wasn’t really intentional, to begin with.
+Every time we prayed, I would change the prayer requests.

-Though it was not purposeful at the beginning, I was preventing my children from falling into a habit of always saying the same thing in their praying.
+Though it was not purposeful at the beginning, I was preventing my children from falling into a habit of always saying the same thing in their prayers.
 This is probably the most useful thing I’ve learned.

 If I can keep my children praying about a variety of things, they will never reach the point where prayer is nothing more than the quoting of memorized platitudes.

 I’d like to close with this simple thought: we teach our children to brush their teeth and make their beds.
 We teach them how to read and write.
-We teach them proper manners and respect, but are we teaching our children how to pray?[magicactionbox]
+We teach them proper manners and respect, but are we teaching our children how to pray?